 In 2005, the group was incorporated as a non profit, 501 C3.

 The Coalition is a small group made up entirely of volunteers from its constituent groups elected every two years at their Annual Meeting in June.The group is known city-wide for its hands on recycling education workshops.
-(This approach was adopted by Grow-NYC .
+(This approach was adopted by Grow-NYC.
 They call it their “recycling game.”)
 From 2006 to approximately 2010, the Coalition worked floor by floor, building by building to organize a functioning recycling program at Grant Houses.
-Thru the years, they conducted a variety of recycling educational activities for Morningside Gardens.
-In addition, they did recycling workshops in many for many the neighborhood block and building associations, worked with supers in the Ecumenical Development buildings, senior centers and in other venues.
+Through the years, we conducted a variety of recycling educational activities for Morningside Gardens.
+In addition, we have done recycling workshops for the neighborhood block and building associations, worked with superintendents in the Ecumenical Development buildings, senior centers and in other venues.

-At the Annual Meeting at on other occasions, they have had speakers and videos on a variety of topics concerning the environment.
-They do recycling education tabling at local street fairs.
-As an environmental justice advocacy group, they work with NYC-EJA in support of bills to improve the quality of the environment especially in Environmental Justice communities such as parts of West Harlem.
-They are known for their neighborhood textile and e-waste collections held on La Salle Street several times a year.
+At the Annual Meeting and on other occasions, we have had speakers and videos on a variety of topics concerning the environment.
+We do recycling education tabling at local street fairs.
+As an environmental justice advocacy group, we work with NYC-EJA in support of bills to improve the quality of the environment especially in Environmental Justice communities such as parts of West Harlem.
+We are known for our neighborhood textile and e-waste collections held on La Salle Street several times a year.